Foxy Shazam: 2014: Gonzo and hiatus

-2020: Return and Burn
+2020: Reunion and Burn

 On February 7, 2020, the official Foxy Shazam Instagram and Twitter released a teaser trailer of the band's return, featuring lead singer Eric Sean Nally.
-The band have released three singles in 2020, "Burn", "Dreamer", and "The Rose".
-On August 12, 2020, the band uploaded a music video for "Dreamer" alongside a new band photograph showing their new drummer Teddy Aitkins and masked bassist Trigger Warning.
+The band released three singles in 2020: "Burn", "Dreamer", and "The Rose".
+On August 12, 2020, the band uploaded a music video for "Dreamer" alongside a new band photograph showing their new drummer Teddy Aitkins and masked bassist "Trigger Warning".
 Shortly after the shooting of the videoclip for dreamer, guitarist Loren Turner left the band.
 In October 2020, they announced their sixth studio album Burn, which was released on December 11, 2020.
-For the recording process of the album, the band split up in duos; pianist Sky White and drummer Teddy Aitkins recorded their parts in the Legendary London Bridge studio in Seattle, guitarist Loren Turner and bassist Trigger Warning recorded at The LodgeKY studio in Dayton, Kentucky.
+For the recording process of the album, the band split up into duos; pianist Sky White and drummer Teddy Aitkins recorded their parts in the Legendary London Bridge studio in Seattle, guitarist Loren Turner and bassist "Trigger Warning" recorded at The LodgeKY studio in Dayton, Kentucky.
 Finally, vocalist Eric Nally and hornplayer Alex Nauth added their parts in Ryan Lewis' Mundon Canyon Studios to complete the album.
-It was released on both vinyl and CD on their own label Eeeoooah releases.
+It was released on both vinyl and CD on their own label eeeoooah releases.